Five frogs are sitting on a log and four decide to jump off. How many are left?

 When planning your growth strategy, it’s a good idea to leave ample space for the involvement of other people, whether that’s a significant other, a business partner or a mentor.
 Love is a whole other discussion, but creating the other two types of relationships are not that difficult.

 Finding allies in business often starts with joining a mastermind group—a collection of people with similar goals.
 Facebook is a great place to start your search for your mastermind.
 And finding a mentor?
-Don’t assume that this has to involve a two-way exchange; it can be as simple as reading a book or watching a video by personal development experts or enrolling in a personal development course, like the Win the Day Accelerator with James Whittaker.
+Don’t assume that this has to involve a two-way exchange; it can be as simple as reading a book, watching a video by personal development experts or enrolling in a personal development course, like the Win the Day Accelerator with James Whittaker.

 5. MANAGE your time.